silentrobi/realtime-sale-transaction/README.md

 ## Setup

-- To build and run the project
+- To build and run the project: `mvn clean spring-boot:run`
+- To verify performance test: `mvn clean verify`

 ## About Performance Test
 To test the server's performance, I used JMeter GUI.